clanfear/CSSS508/docs/installation.md

 ![](https://raw.githubusercontent.com/clanfear/CSSS508/master/docs/img/r_first_load.PNG)

 If so, your installation was successful!
+If not, post on Slack or the mailing list.